MarianoBF/presupuestador/README.md

-## Backend for personal budget app
+## Backend for personal budget app with entry listing and categories.

+Front:

 **Instructions:**